Welcome! I’m a biologist, interested in the intersection between urban environments, climate, and the plants and animals that live there!

-I recently started as a Grand Challenges in Biology Postdoctoral Fellow in the College of Biological Sciences at the University of Minnesota.
-In my new position, I’m particularly interested in translating research findings into on the ground actions to adapt to climate change and design resilient cities.
+I am currently a Grand Challenges in Biology Postdoctoral Fellow in the College of Biological Sciences at the University of Minnesota.
+In my new position, I’m working at the intersection of urban ecology, policy, and equity.
+I’m passionate about translating my research findings into on the ground actions to adapt to climate change and design resilient cities.

 I completed my PhD in 2019 the Ecology, Evolution and Behavior graduate program at the University of Minnesota with David Moeller and Peter Tiffin.
-My dissertation research focused on understanding how urbanization and historical climatic differences have shaped the phenotypic and genetic diversity of common ragweed populations across different geographic scales.
+My dissertation research focused on understanding how urbanization and historical climatic differences have shaped the ecology and evolution of common ragweed populations across different geographic scales.
 I previously completed my MSc at the University of Toronto with John Stinchcombe.

 If you are interested in learning more about the seminar series I started “Broadening Representation and Equity with Science”, check out the website for a list of upcoming speakers!